OlivierSohn/hamazed/BACKLOG.md

 - Change the motion period for various difficulty levels

 ## Rendering optimizations
+- it could be more efficient to have a global contiguous buffer for the string that will be actually written.
 - try BlockBuffering (Just 80000)

 ## Future games